Tushar-N/pytorch-resnet3d/Readme.md

 This is a PyTorch implementation of the Caffe2 I3D ResNet baseline from the [video-nonlocal-net](https://github.com/facebookresearch/video-nonlocal-net) repo.
 The weights are directly ported from the caffe2 model (See [checkpoints](https://github.com/facebookresearch/video-nonlocal-net#main-results)).
 This should be a good starting point to extract features, finetune on another dataset etc. without the hassle of dealing with Caffe2, and with all the benefits of a very carefully trained Kinetics model.

-It's only a matter of time before FAIR releases a good PyTorch version of their non-local-net codebase, but until then, at least you have this ¯\\\_(ツ)\_/¯
+It's only a matter of time before FAIR releases a good PyTorch version of their nonlocal-net codebase, but until then, at least you have this ¯\\\_(ツ)\_/¯

 **Amazing features**:
 &#8291;- Only a single model (ResNet50-I3D).
 Parameters hardcoded with love.
 &#8291;- Only the evaluation script for Kinetics (training from scratch or ftuning has not been tested yet.)
-&#8291;- No non-local versions yet.
+&#8291;- No nonlocal versions yet.

 ## Kinetics Evaluation